 Facilitating international impact and collaboration

-IDPC also disseminates reports on drug-related matters produced by our members, offers expert consultancy services to policy makers worldwide, disseminates global evidence at conferences, seminars and workshops, organises study tours for policy makers and NGOs, and provides technical support to civil society organisations in terms of capacity building, networking and advocacy training.
+- We organise study tours for policy makers and NGOs, and provide technical support to civil society organisations in terms of capacity building, networking and advocacy training.